Santa Cruz, Laguna: Spanish colonial period

-During the last decade of the 16th century, Santa Cruz was once a well populated barrio of the present municipality of Lumban, as well as other contemporary towns like Pagsanjan, Cavinti, Paete and Pangil.
+During the late 16th century, Santa Cruz was a densely populated barrio of the present-day municipality of Lumban, along with neighboring areas that would later become towns such as Pagsanjan, Cavinti, Paete and Pangil.
 On September 6, 1602, Santa Cruz separated from Lumban and became a pueblo with its church and local government.
 For being in an unhealthy state, the center of the town was moved in 1608 to where it is today.

-Since its foundation in 1602, the town had been ravaged by calamitous forces such as fires, typhoons, floods and human vandalism during the Philippine Revolution of 1896–1899, the war of the Philippine Independence (1899–1902), Battle of Santa Cruz and the assault of the tulisanes (bandits) during the Spanish period.
+Since its foundation in 1602, the town had been ravaged by calamitous forces such as fires, typhoons, floods and human vandalism during the Philippine Revolution of 1896–1899, the war of the Philippine Independence (1899–1902), the Battle of Santa Cruz and the assault of the tulisanes (bandits) during the Spanish period.

-Characterized by fertile flat lands situated along the coastal plains of Laguna de Bay, the economic base of the town had been traditionally anchored on two primary industries, namely agriculture and fishing which still remain up to the present.
-In view of the strategic location of Santa Cruz relative to the other coastal settlements about the lake, trading activities have likewise rooted on the town during those early settlement days.
-The town proper which has always been the focal point of activities used to be accessible to the other lake-shore areas due to the navigable Santa Cruz River aside from Laguna de Bay itself.
-Since those early days, water is the principal mode of transportation.
+Characterized by fertile flatlands along the coastal plains of Laguna de Bay, the town's economic base has traditionally been anchored on two primary industries, namely agriculture and fishing, which remain in the present.
+In view of Santa Cruz's strategic location relative to the other coastal settlements around the lake, trading activities have likewise been rooted in the town during those early settlement days.
+The town proper, which has always been the focal point of activities, used to be accessible to the other lakeshore areas via the navigable Santa Cruz River, aside from Laguna de Bay itself.
+Since those early days, water has been the principal mode of transportation.

 World War II

-The Filipino guerrillas and irregular forces also came from the town and was involved in the Second Battle of Santa Cruz on January 26, 1945.
+The Filipino guerrillas and irregular forces also came from the town and were involved in the Second Battle of Santa Cruz on January 26, 1945.

 Modern period

-Today, Santa Cruz serves as the capital of Laguna and is considered as the business and commercial center on the eastern part of the province.
+Today, Santa Cruz serves as the capital of Laguna and is considered the business and commercial center of the eastern part of the province.

 Geography

-Situated at the central portion of Laguna province along the south-eastern coast of Laguna de Bay, Santa Cruz lies 87 km southeast of Metro Manila via Calamba and is geographically located at approximately 14 degrees 17' latitude and 121 degrees 25' longitude.
-The municipality is bounded on the north and north-west by Laguna de Bay, on the north-east by Lumban, on the east by Pagsanjan, on the southeast by Magdalena, on the south by Liliw, and on the south-west by Pila.
-It has 26 barangays and covers approximate land area of 3860 hectares which comprises about 2% of the total land area of Laguna Province.
+Situated in the central portion of Laguna province along the southeastern coast of Laguna de Bay, Santa Cruz lies 87 km southeast of Metro Manila via Calamba and is located at approximately 14 degrees 17 minutes north latitude and 121 degrees 25 minutes east longitude.
+The municipality is bounded on the north and northwest by Laguna de Bay, on the northeast by Lumban, on the east by Pagsanjan, on the southeast by Magdalena, on the south by Liliw, and on the southwest by Pila.
+It has 26 barangays and covers an approximate land area of 3860 ha, which comprises about 2% of Laguna's total land area.